-Dr. Bobby was chief diversity officer and associate professor in the School of Education at the University of Puget Sound (WA).
+Dr. Bobby serves as executive search consultant and senior advisor for Justice, Equity, Diversity, & Inclusion at the Association of Governing Boards for Universities and Colleges (AGB).
+Prior to joining AGB, she was chief diversity officer and associate professor in the School of Education at the University of Puget Sound (WA).
 As the first chief diversity officer for Puget Sound, she held the primary responsibility for coordinating and implementing the university’s strategic plan for diversity and directing early college access and achievement programs.
-Dr. Bobby’s career has served as chief of staff for Prince George’s Community College and in K–12 leadership roles prompting access and equity in education.
+Dr. Bobby has served as chief of staff for Prince George’s Community College, director of Leadership Programs at the American Council on Education (ACE), and in K–12 leadership roles prompting access and equity in education.
 This includes being appointed by the chancellor of the New York City public school system to a senior-level cabinet post to research, advise, and provide support for initiatives aimed toward systemic educational reform for the New York City Public Schools.
 She has also served as a consultant to the College Board, the Bill & Melinda Gates Foundation, and the College Success Foundation focusing on leadership development, college access, and organizational transformation.
 Dr. Bobby has written and spoken on leadership development, creating an inclusive campus climate, appreciative inquiry, and creating effective leadership programs as a pipeline to achieving diverse campus leadership teams.

 Anita Crowley is the EL Instructional Support Specialist for Cumberland County Schools, North Carolina, where she develops and facilitates professional development and conducts coaching sessions throughout the district.
 Before that, she taught high school science for 16 years.
 She received her Master’s in Education with a concentration in ESL from Meredith College in 2012.
 Anita is currently working on her School Administrative License at UNC Pembroke.
 She was a member of the North Carolina Department of Public Instruction ELL Support Team for five years, where she facilitated training and coaching sessions across North Carolina.